Volleyball court lights design and cost guide

 Volleyball courts are normally lit up using high-powered floodlights mounted on the ceiling of the sports facility.
 For a long time, the most popular type of lighting system used for volleyball courts was metal halide lighting systems.
 However, in the last decade LED sports lighting systems have taken over as the number one choice on the market.
 LEDs are much more energy-efficient, they provide a better quality of light (no flickering) and they can save you a lot of money on utility bills.

-Volleyball court lighting fixture types
+LED Volleyball court lighting fixture types

 As explained already in the previous chapter, LED sports lighting fixtures are the best option for your volleyball court lighting.
 There are different types of light fixtures to choose from and sometimes several types are used to complement each other.
 The main types are: